 Meiji Jingu Hatsumode

-As can be expected, with so many visitors, people queue for hours to for their first prayer, though many do not wait to get to the front of the queue, instead tossing their coins far over people’s heads in order to make their ritual donation.
+As can be expected, with so many visitors, people queue for hours to for their first prayer, though many do not wait to get to the front of the queue, instead of tossing their coins far over people’s heads to make their ritual donation.

 Meiji Jingu Shrine

 Asakusa Kannon Hatsumode

 Asakusa Shrine is one of the 840 important shrines in Japan and is another popular hatsumode spot.
 In previous times the Sensoji temple closed its doors on New Year’s Eve, only opening them at midnight.
 However, as the temple has grown in popularity, this practice has been discontinued to protect the thronging crowds.
 At midnight parishioners ring the joya-no-kane (New Year bells) 108 times, and amulets go on sale to promote good luck for the coming year.

 From January 1 to 6, a Buddhist ceremony called Shushou-e is held to pray for good luck and happiness in the coming year and to drive out evil spirits

 Ojiinari Jinja Hatsumode